-The Quality Assurance and Enhancement Service (QAE) provides a focus within the University for the development and implementation of academic quality assurance and enhancement activity, with a specific remit to oversee all provision detailed in the Quality Manual.
+The Quality Assurance and Enhancement Service (QAE) provides a focus within the University for the development and implementation of academic quality assurance and enhancement activity, with a specific remit to oversee all provision detailed in the Quality Manual and the Partnerships Manual.

 The Quality Manual outlines the policies and procedures concerned with the management of taught courses leading to awards made by the University of South Wales (USW).
 It applies equally to the Royal Welsh College of Music and Drama (RWCMD) and covers all provision carrying USW credit at level 3 and above in the Credit and Qualifications Framework for Wales (CQFW).

 The Partnerships Manual sets out the definitions, processes and policies for the operation of the University’s1 provision with others.
 It covers all arrangements where the University works in partnership with other organisations to design and/or deliver courses and/or to award qualifications.
 It should be read in conjunction with the Quality Manual which sets out the University’s overarching approach to its quality framework.

 The University has collaborative arrangements with partner organisations both within the UK and overseas.
 Responsibility for academic standards and quality assurance remain with the University.
 Many of the standard quality processes (for example: continuous monitoring; course approval and review and the use of External Examiners) outlined in the Quality Manual apply equally to collaborative provision.